an-seunghwan/EXoN_official/README.md

 ```
 .
-+-- logs (folder which contains results of all experiments)
++-- logs (folder which contains results of all experiments: tensorboard)
 |       +-- mnist_100 (with 100 labeled datasets)
 |       +-- mnist_pre_design (Appendix A.2.2)
 |       +-- cifar10_4000 (with 4000 labeled datasets)